Skip to main content

 Secure Compliance Validation Credentials

-Use the steps below to add an AWS Secret Cloud account using SCAP secure compliance validation credentials.
+Use the steps below to add an AWS Secret or Top Secret cloud account using CAP/SCAP credentials.

-1. Log in to Palette VerteX as tenant admin.
+1. Log in to Palette VerteX as a tenant admin.

-2. From the left Main Menu, click on Tenant Settings.
+2. From the left main menu, select Tenant Settings.

 ParameterDescription

-Account NameEnter the SCAP account name or number.
+Account NameEnter the CAP/SCAP account name or number.

-CAP/SCAP Role NameEnter the role name provided by the SCAP administrator.
+CAP/SCAP Role NameEnter the role name provided by the CAP/SCAP administrator.
 This role determines the AWS permissions granted to the account.

 Role Prefix (Optional)Choose a prefix to standardize role names.
 If no prefix is provided, a default prefix of PROJECT_ is used.
 For example, if the initial role name is DevOpsRole, the full role name would be PROJECT_DevOpsRole.

-Permission Boundary (Optional)If you want to apply a permission boundary and limit the maximum permissions a role or user can have, provide the IAM policy ARN (for example, arn:aws:iam::123456789012:policy/MyPermissionBoundaryPolicy).
-Refer to the AWS Permissions boundaries for IAM entities page for additional information on permission boundaries.
+Permission Boundary (Optional)If you want to apply a permission boundary and limit the maximum permissions a role or user can have, provide the IAM policy ARN.
+Refer to Permissions boundaries for IAM entities for additional information.

-User CertificatePaste your user-issued digital certificate in PEM-encoded format.
+User CertificatePaste the NPE certificate in PEM-encoded format.

-User KeyProvide the private cryptographic key associated with the user certificate in PEM-encoded format.
+User KeyPaste the NPE certificate private key in PEM-encoded format.

-Palette provides default values for CAP/SCAP endpoints.
-Users can change these configurations on their self-hosted Palette or Palette VerteX installations.
+Palette VerteX is configured to work with CAP/SCAP endpoints for US regions.
+Users who need alternate endpoints can change these configurations on their self-hosted Palette VerteX installation.

-1. Open a terminal window on a host that can connect to the Palette or Palette VerteX management cluster.
-Additionally, ensure that kubectl is installed on this host.
+1. Open a terminal on a host that can connect to the Palette VerteX management cluster. kubectl must be installed on the host.

 3. Open a terminal window and set the environment variable KUBECONFIG to point to the file you downloaded.